elijahc/elijahc.github.io/_posts/2018-09-07-astrophotography-checklist.md

 - Switch back to Bulb
 - Start timer
 - If possible, wait for first 2 shots

 > You can leave lens cap on for the first few exposures to collect DARK frames

-I recently took a trip out to Sand Dunes National Park and Preserve and shot a series of images I stacked into this: